-If you go to Queenstown and don’t go on the Shotover Jet Boat ride, did you really go to Queenstown?
+If you go to Queenstown and don’t go on the Shotover River Jet Boat ride, did you really visit Queenstown?

-This is such a unique attraction, something that you’ll hear about all over New Zealand, and really one of the funnest activities in Queenstown.
+Jet boating is such a unique attraction, something that you’ll hear about all over New Zealand, and really one of the most fun activities in Queenstown.

-While there are lots of other jet boat rides around Queenstown, the Shotover is by far the best and most iconic.
+While there are lots of other jet boating options around Queenstown, the Shotover River is by far the best and most iconic.

-Located in the heart of the Shotover Canyon, just 10 minutes from downtown, you will be amazed by this spectacular place.
+Located in the heart of the Shotover Canyon, just 10 minutes from downtown, you will be amazed by the spectacular views of Shotover River.

-Getting picked up from the adventure centre in town, we suited up with a rain jacket and life vest (supplied by the team there) and got ready for our 20-minute ride.
+Getting picked up from the adventure centre in town, we suited up with a rain jacket and life vest (supplied by the team there) and got ready for our 20-minute jet boating ride.

-The boat charges through the narrow canyon, huge cliffs towering above you, and drifting ever-so-close to the rocks to really get your heart pumping.
+The boat charges down the Shotover River through the narrow canyon, huge cliffs towering above you, and drifting ever-so-close to the rocks to really get your heart pumping.

 Holding on tight we would hit speeds of up to 85km/h, with the wind rushing through our hair, and everybody would burst out with screams and laughter.

-Don’t worry though – The drivers are some of the most experienced in the country, and know their limits to keep everybody safe.
+Don’t worry though – the jet boating drivers are some of the most experienced in the country and know their limits to keep everybody safe.

-It’s really one of the most popular things to do in Queenstown, and as well as one of the best adventure tours to book.
+Jet boating really is one of the most popular things to do in Queenstown, and as well as one of the best adventure tours to book.

 - Website: https://www.shotoverjet.com/

-This full day hike takes 6-8 hours return, and will provide you with stunning views of the gorgeous Lake Wakatipu below.
+This full-day hike takes 6-8 hours return and will provide you with stunning views of the gorgeous Lake Wakatipu below.
 It’s one of the best hiking trails in the area, and makes our list of the top Queenstown walks.

 The trailhead starts at the top of the Skyline Gondola on Queenstown Hill, and we recommend starting early in the morning while temperatures are cooler.

 Want to skip paying for the Gondola?
-Start walking the Tiki Track from the bottom which takes you to the same place.
+Start walking the Tiki Trail from the bottom which takes you to the same place.

-Once you begin the walk you’ll have amazing views to the Remarkables, Coronet Peak and across the lake, and they just keep getting better the higher you climb.
+Once you begin the walk you’ll have amazing views to the Remarkables, Coronet Peak, and across Lake Wakatipu, and they just keep getting better the higher you climb.

 The walking trail is well-marked, and the scenery and is a mix of alpine landscapes and wooded scenes.
-Once you hit the ridge line continue uphill to Ben Lomond Saddle, at 1326m above sea level.
+Once you hit the ridgeline continue uphill to Ben Lomond Saddle, at 1326m above sea level.